andyrobinson/ard-nav/README.md

   - Strictly speaking the configuration is windows of 5 minutes every 10 minutes.
 The reality is the windows are 6.5 minutes every 10 minutes, but this will be fine with longer gaps
 - [FAIL] Power consumption is managed through exponential back-off, and sleeping the device after success and between logging window
-  - Current solution only has two log periods, 30 and around 65 seconds - expecting 10 and 20 second periods as well
+  - Current solution only has two log periods, 30 and around 65 seconds - expecting 10 and 20 second periods as well; there is a
+  30 second delay on attempting to send, appears to be a problem with indoor operation.
 - [FAIL] Navigation continues reliably during the logging window, in particular finishing periods of steering to re-evaluate progress towards the next waypoint, even when this is part way through an attempted communication
   - Helm is set to 30 seconds.
 Most navigation finishes in around 35 seconds, although sometimes it's 65 or 95 seconds.
 - [UNTESTED] The system is robust to changes in parameters such as the period of steering (which is calculated based on distance from the waypoint) and the frequency and length of the satellite logging windows

-  - Not yet tested
+There is a 30 second delay between attempting to send and the next time that a log message appears, however this would appear to be an artifact of the indoor operation - looking at previous outdoor sessions this doesn't appear to happen

 ### power budget
 *  The library by default tries to send a communication for 300 seconds (5 mins).
 In between send attempts it waits on a loop for 10 seconds